-Description of the Matter

-As described in Note 2 to the consolidated financial statements, to promote its online marketplace and attract more registered consumers, the Company at its own discretion provides various forms of incentives, for example, coupons, credits and discounts, that are not specific to any merchant, to consumers who are not customers of the Company.
+Description of the Matter As described in Note 2 to the consolidated financial statements, to promote its online marketplace and attract more registered consumers, the Company at its own discretion provides various forms of incentives, for example, coupons, credits and discounts, that are not specific to any merchant, to consumers who are not customers of the Company.
 These incentives are primarily used by the consumers to purchase merchandises provided on the Company's online marketplace at reduced prices or to redeem cash from the Company.
-Despite the absence of any explicit contractual obligations to incentivize the non-customer consumers on behalf of the merchants, the Company further evaluated the varying features of different incentive programs to determine whether the incentives represent implicit obligations to consumers on behalf of merchants.
-Based on that evaluation, the Company determined that incentives provided to the consumers are not considered as payments to the merchant-customers.
+Despite the absence of any explicit contractual obligations to incentivize the non-customer consumers on behalf of the merchants, the Company further evaluated the varying features of different incentive programs to determine whether the incentives represent implicit obligations to consumers are not considered as payments to the merchant-customers.